-The site exhibits controlled fill materials, of a reactive type, up to a depth of 0.3m at borehole 1 (refusal depth), although fill is believed to be up to approximately 1.5m in depth towards the south eastern corner of the lot.
+The site exhibits soil stratum which ASCT have determined to be of natural origin at borehole 1, however reactive, controlled fill up to approximately 0.8m in depth was observed at the south eastern corner of the lot.

 The investigation results indicate that an essentially uniform sub-surface profile exists at the site.